-The online Master of Engineering in cybersecurity policy and compliance at GW is designed for students who are working professionals—blending live class sessions with coursework that can be completed around other obligations.
-Students who are employed full-time will be able to apply the skills they learn on the job as they complete their online cybersecurity courses.
+The online Master of Engineering in cybersecurity policy and compliance at George Washington University is designed for students who are working professionals—blending live class sessions with coursework that can be completed around other obligations.
+Students who are employed full-time can complete the program in approximately 2.5 years all the while applying what they learn in their online cybersecurity courses directly to their current and future jobs.

 Upon graduation, M.Eng(CPC) students will be able to: